What is a Life Settlement?

 Why invest into life settlements?

 For decades, only ultra-wealthy and institutional investors (Warren Buffett, big banks, investment companies, etc.) could afford to buy life settlements.
-However, in 2000 the state of California introduced Senate Bill 1837 which allows the average investor to purchase a fraction of a life settlement.
+However, in 2000 the state of California introduced Senate Bill 1837, allowing the average investor to purchase a fraction of a life settlement.
 Rather than one wealthy investor purchasing an entire insurance policy, now the average investor can own a small portion of that policy.

-What makes life settlements so attractive to accredited investors is the diversification provided and non-correlation to the stock market.
+What makes life settlements so attractive to qualified investors is the diversification provided and the non-correlation to the stock market.